Richard Ramirez's arrest location

 Ramirez attempted to steal Pinon's vehicle.

-Seconds later, he spotted Angelina De La Torre and demanded to have her car keys.
-While Ramirez was shouting at Angelina, her husband, Manuel, ran outside, grabbed a metal bar, and struck him over the head.
+Seconds later, he spotted Angelina De La Torre and demanded her car keys.
+While Ramirez was threatening Angelina, her husband, Manuel, ran outside, grabbed a metal bar, and struck him over the head.

 The blow knocked him to the ground.